 1. Jet lag

-The situation, which is called as jet-lag, is observed when travelling across a number of times zones during prolonged flights from east to west and from west to east.
-The jet-lag appears with the signs differing from person to person, and results oftenly from conflict between body clock and destination clock.
+Jet lag is observed in people travelling across a number of time zones in prolonged flights from east to west or from west to east.
+Signs of jet lag differ from person to person and often result from the conflict between the traveller’s biological clock and the destination’s clock.

-Jet-lag is in mild form during the flights from east to east, and it generally does not pose any problems, but it appears especially as weakness, fatigue, anxiety and insomnia during the flights from west to east.
+Jet lag occurs in mild form during flights from east to west and generally does not pose any problems except for some weakness, fatigue, anxiety, and insomnia.

-It will be helpful by passengers to pay attention to the following issues in order to not to experience this situation during the prolonged flights across the time zones parallel to the equator.
+It will be helpful for passengers to pay attention to the following recommendations in order to not experience this situation during prolonged flights across time zones:

-Sleep well and well rested before the flight,
+Sleep and rest well before the flight;

-Have some light meal, which will not cause discomfort, before and during the flight;
+Have a light meal to avoid discomfort before and during the flight;

-Watch adjusted, mobile phone and other electronic devices according to the destination time shortly before the flight.
+Adjust your watch, mobile phone, and other electronic devices according to the destination time shortly before the flight;

-Having drinks containing caffeine may be preferred in the daytime of the destination country, but these kids of drinks should be avoided within a period of time of 4-6 hours before sleep.
+Avoid having caffeinated drinks 4-6 hours before going to sleep;

 Wear loose and comfortable clothes.

-If any passenger suffers extreme from discomfort of insomnia, will need to consult with a physician for taking sleeping pills.
+Any passenger who experiences extreme discomfort due to insomnia will need to consult with a physician about taking sleeping pills.

-2. Scuba Diving and Flight
+2. Scuba Diving

-A passenger, who has involved in scuba diving, should not fly for 24 hours after his last scuba dive.
-Since the air pressure in cabin of the aircraft is generally adjusted to an altitude of 5000-8000 feet (1800-2500 m), the air pressure is lower than the air pressure in sea level, and this increases the risk of low pressure sickness, which is called decompression sickness.
+Passengers should not fly for 24 hours after scuba diving.
+The air pressure in the cabin of the aircraft is generally adjusted to an altitude of 5,000-8,000 feet (1,800-2,500 m) and is therefore lower than the air pressure at sea level, which increases the risk of decompression sickness.

-For this reason, passengers who like diving should pay attention to:
+For this reason, passengers who like scuba diving should avoid:

-Avoid diving in case of any sickness.
+Going scuba diving if they feel sick;

-Not to push the safety limits required during diving.
+Pushing the safety limits required during scuba diving;

-Not to arrange their flight for at least 12 hours after a single dive, and at least 24 hours after multiple dives.
+Boarding a flight for at least 12 hours after a single dive, and at least 24 hours after multiple dives.

 3. Pregnancy

-Passengers who are pregnant should obtain detailed information on the possibility of experiencing any problems by consulting with their physician before the travel.
-It is important that those passengers should take with them the telephone numbers of their local physician and the doctors, healthcare facilities, emergency health services and ambulance at the destination, against the possibility of any emergency which may occur before during, and after the flight.
+Before the trip, passengers who are pregnant should consult with their physician about the possibility of experiencing any problems while travelling.
+It is important for pregnant passengers to know the telephone numbers of their local physician and of the doctors, healthcare facilities, and emergency medical services available at the destination in case of any emergency that may occur before, during, or after the flight.

-After the twenty eighth week of their pregnancy, they should submit the report which is obtained from a physician within the last seven days before the flight date, to the representative of Turkish Airlines before the flight , which states that they can travel onboard an aircraft .
-In this report its obligatory to state that,
+After the 28th week of pregnancy, pregnant passengers should produce a medical certificate issued up to seven days before the flight date that states that they can travel onboard an aircraft to the representative of Turkish Airlines before boarding.
+This certificate must state that:

-The pregnancy is in normal course,
+The pregnancy is progressing normally;

-No complication has been developed,
+The pregnancy has not developed any complications;

-The pregnant has no extra risk or sickness.
+The pregnancy has no extra risks or issues;

-Possible due date (the delivery is not expected within 4 weeks after the date of flight),
+The pregnancy’s due date, which has to be at least four weeks after the date of the flight;

-There is no inconvenience for the flight.
+The pregnant passenger may fly without inconvenience.

-Turkish Airlines reserves the right of cancellation of the tickets for the passengers, early days of the 28th week and who have not submitted the mentioned report.
+Turkish Airlines reserves the right to cancel the tickets of pregnant passengers who are beyond their 28th week of pregnancy and who do not submit the required certificate.

-In a problem-free pregnancy which is in normal course, flight is not allowed at the following circumstances:
+Likewise, passengers who have a healthy pregnancy will not be allowed onboard in the following circumstances:

-For the multiple pregnancies such as expecting twins or triplets, the flight is not allowed from the end of 32nd week of pregnancy until 7 days after the delivery.
+If they have a multiple pregnancy, such as expecting twins or triplets, from the end of the 32nd week of pregnancy until seven days after the delivery;